Rei-SwitchBot/faq/en-us/Mini Robot Vacuum K10＋.md

 ---
-### The Size of the Auto-Empty Station of SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+### The Size of the Auto-Empty Station of SwitchBot Mini Robot Vacuum K10+

 Last Updated：

 2023 May 17

-Related Products: SwitchBot Mini Robot Vacuum K10+ / K10+ Pro
+Related Products: SwitchBot Mini Robot Vacuum K10+

 It is 261x210x323mm.